caitp/oath/README.md

 I will remember that I remain a member of society, with special obligations to all my fellow human beings, those sound of mind and body as well as the infirm.
 Being a hacker does not mean I must be a jerk to anyone, nor to be insecure and weak.

 If I do not violate this oath, may I enjoy life and art, respected while I live and remembered with affection thereafter.
 May I always act so as to preserve the finest traditions of my calling and may I long experience the joy of creating, teaching, and fixing bugs for those who seek my help.

+---

+So, this little piece is kind of lame, I'm not as poetic as Hippocrates and whoever translated his writing to english.
+But hey, feel free to send pull requests improving the language and making a stronger statement about the responsibility to users, maintainers, embedders, and the importance of good behaviour.
+This project is licensed under the public domain.
+Do whatever you like with it, or nothing.
+It's all good, man.